plotdb/konfig/README.md

  - `set(v, opt)`: set value object to `v`.
    - options: an option object with possibly following field:
      - `append`: default false. if true, only fields with value other than undefined will be update.
+ - `obj()`: instead of a plain, serializable JSON, `obj()` return a Promise resolved with objects corresponding to operatable objects provided by widgets.
  - `default()`: get a config object with all values from default value.
  - `meta(opt)`: update `meta` object. return Promise
    - parameters: either